 Finding Your Brand Voice: From Personality to Point of View

-Brand Materials is a ten-part series for founders exploring the foundations of brand strategy, from purpose and positioning to voice, personality, and emotional connection.
+Brand Materials is a guided series exploring the foundations of brand strategy, from purpose and positioning to voice, personality, and emotional connection.
+Each piece is written to guide you through the thinking behind branding, step by step.

 What is Brand Voice?